LalitaTakle/2021Fall_finals/README.md

 iii.
 Storage capacity for each product is 100 and it is fixed.\
 iv.
 Cost per product A is 20$ and that per product B is 15$\
 v.
-Profit per product A is 4$ and that per product B is 3$
+Profit per product A is 4$ and that per product B is 3$ vi.
+We check for defective items while restocking.

 Note: If expiry of an item is more than 7 days, then there won’t be any missed profits since new stock gets added at the end of each week.
 ## Variables of uncertainty: